bben6087/splunk-group-workshop/README.md

 ---

-## Blake Bennett - Download, Install, and Add Apps
+## Blake Bennett - Download, Install, Add Apps, and Monitoring Console
 ### How to Install
 1. Head to https://www.splunk.com/ and click on the Free Splunk button in the top right hand corner ![Splunk Home](images/product_image.PNG) ![Free Splunk](images/free_splunk.PNG)
 2. Fill out information to create an account or login if you have a pre-existng account.
 Once logged in click the download for the application version of Splunk Enterprise.